WHO WE ARE

 Community Health programs (e.g. TouchPointe, Hospice of Knox County, Opportunity Knox, OhioJobs, MERIT court)

-This space provides a setting that uses natural design to create a relaxed environment we hope to use to support local therapy initiatives and education.
+This space provides a setting that uses natural design to create a relaxed environment that we to use to support local therapy initiatives and education.
 Studies have shown that having natural elements in design and increasing time with nature & greenspace can:

 Lower blood pressure